 - 1. Release the throttle and apply both the front and the rear brakes smoothly to slow the motorcycle. - 2.
-At the recommended shift points shown in the following table, shift to a lower gear. - 3.
-When the motorcycle reaches , the engine is about to stall or runs roughly, pull the clutch lever in, use the brakes to slow the motorcycle, and continue to downshift as necessary.
+As the vehicle decelerates, shift to a lower gear. - 3.
+When the engine is about to stall or runs roughly, pull the clutch lever in, use the brakes to slow the motorcycle, and continue to downshift as necessary. - 4.
 Once the motorcycle has stopped, the transmission can be shifted into the neutral position.

 The neutral indicator light should come on and then the clutch lever can be released.